SSPHub/ssphub_veille/README.md

 3. The LLM is asked, in a single call, to return JSON with:
    - `titre` — the article/blog/paper title (or a short invented one, ≤ 10 words);
    - `resume` — a concise, telegraphic summary in French (2–3 sentences max);
-   - `categories` — chosen **from the categories already used in the table**, guided by example assignments taken from already-categorised rows.
-It must not duplicate a similar existing category, and answers `["??"]` when unsure rather than guessing.
+   - `categories` — one to four categories chosen **only from the `Rubriques` table** (the closed list of categories), guided by example assignments taken from already-categorised rows.
+It answers `["??"]` when unsure rather than guessing, and never invents a category.
-4. Results are written to `Titre_article`, `Resume`, `Categorie` (encoded as Grist's `["L", …]` choice list), and `Traitement` is timestamped — so a row is processed once and skipped on the next run.
+4. Results are written to `Titre_article`, `Resume`, `Categorie`, and `Traitement` is timestamped (Europe/Paris) — so a row is processed once and skipped on the next run.
 To redo a row, clear its `Traitement` cell.

+`Categorie` is a **Reference List** into the `Rubriques` table: the cell stores Rubriques row ids, not labels.
+The tool reads `Rubriques` to translate ids into real category names for the LLM, and translates the LLM's chosen names back into row ids when writing (names absent from `Rubriques` are dropped).
+The `Rubriques` table has a `Category` column (the label) and a `Rubrique` column (its grouping).

 When a page is fetched successfully the LLM results **overwrite** the three columns; the fallback only fills empty cells.
-The column names (`Lien_article`, `Resume`, `Titre_article`, `Categorie`, `Doublon_lien`, `Traitement`) are defined as constants at the top of `src/data/complete_veille.py`.
+The column/table names (`Lien_article`, `Resume`, `Titre_article`, `Categorie`, `Doublon_lien`, `Traitement`, `Rubriques`) are defined as constants at the top of `src/data/complete_veille.py`.

 > **One-time Grist check.** `Traitement` must be a **data** column (type Text),